Newsletter

 Since taking office two and a half years ago, Milei has designated Hamas, Hezbollah and Iran’s Revolutionary Guards as terrorist groups and called out Tehran’s terrorism, vowing to try in absentia Iranian suspects in the 1994 bombing of the AMIA Jewish Community Center in Buenos Aires.

 Last year, Milei declared two days of national mourning for the Bibas children—Ariel, 4, and 9-month-old Kfir—whom Palestinian terrorists murdered in captivity in Gaza, along with their mother, 32-year-old Shiri Bibas.
-The family, which held Israeli, Argentine and German citizenship, had become symbols of the plight of the 251 hostages abducted by Hamas and other terrorist groups when they invaded the northwestern Negev on Oct.
+The family, which held Israeli, Argentine and German citizenship, had become symbols of the plight of the 251 hostages abducted by Hamas and other terrorist groups when they invaded southern Israel on Oct.
 7, 2023, and murdered some 1,200 people, mainly civilians.
 He also renamed a Buenos Aires street from Palestine to the Bibas Family.

-Milei has also pledged to move Argentina’s embassy to Jerusalem this year.
-Argentine Ambassador to Israel Shimon Axel Wahnish called the decision “a historic and symbolic act,” and “an unprecedented gesture and bond,” in a post on X.
+Argentine Ambassador to Israel Axel Wahnish called the decision to select Milei to light a torch on Israel’s Independence Day “a historic and symbolic act,” and “an unprecedented gesture and bond,” in a post on X Thursday night.

 U.S. President Donald Trump, who will be awarded the Israel Prize for Lifetime Special Contribution to the State of Israel and the Jewish people, is also invited to the event, although it is unclear whether he will be able to attend.